jundalisay/spblist/content/en/research/whittaker/aether/chapter-12c.md

 This represents the part of

+...

 due to the dielectric molecules.

 Moreover, the scalar quantity ρwx, has also a doublet-distribution, to which the same theorem may be applied; the average value of the part of ρwx, due to dielectric molecules, is therefore determined by the equation

+...

 We have now to find that part of  which is due to dielectric molecules.
 For a single doublet of moment p we have, by differentiation,

+...

 where the integration is taken throughout the molecule; so that

+...

-where the integration is taken throughout a volume V, which ​encloses a large number of molecules, but which is small compared with measurable quantities; and this equation may be written
+where the integration is taken throughout a volume V, which encloses a large number of molecules, but which is small compared with measurable quantities; and this equation may be written

+...

 Now, if Ṗ refers to differentiation at a fixed point of space (as opposed to a differentiation which accompanies the moving body), we have

+...

 so that

+...

 and therefore

+...

 This equation determines the part of

+...

 The general equations of the aether thus become, when the averaging process is performed,